christopherhouse/Azure-Api-Management-V2-Networking/README.md

 # 🌐 Azure API Management v2 Networking with Front Door Integration

 Welcome to the **Azure API Management v2 Networking** repository!
-This project is designed to deploy and configure a robust API Management (APIM) solution integrated with Azure Front Door, Virtual Networks (VNet), and other essential Azure services. 🚀
+This project is designed to deploy and configure API Management Standard v2 with all public access routed through Azure Front Door and vnet integrated for egress. 🚀

 ---